Professional Skills and Capacity Development

 Tel: +27 12 346 3985

-The CBE Candidacy support programme aims to support government departments and private sector organisations in implementing their Candidacy programmes by following a holistic and structured approach.
+The CBE Candidacy support programme aims to support government departments, private sector organisations and municipalities in implementing their Candidacy programmes by following a holistic and structured approach.
 The programme aims to ensure that practitioners in the Built Environment Professions follow a structured model to achieve professional development and professional registration in the shortest possible prescribed period thus benefitting their organisations and themselves.
 The Structured Candidacy Framework (the Framework) provides a critical roadmap to assist organisations with Built Environment candidates in their quest and journey towards professional registration.
 The Framework provides for a structured, uniform and coordinated manner in implementing the candidacy support to practitioners.

 For further information please contact: